Oneka LaBennett

 Biography

-Oneka LaBennett is Director of USC’s Black Studies Initiative/Emerging Center, and Associate Professor of American Studies and Ethnicity and Gender and Sexuality Studies.
-LaBennett is the author of Global Guyana: Shaping Race, Gender, and Environment in the Caribbean and Beyond (NYU Press 2024), She’s Mad Real: Popular Culture and West Indian Girls in Brooklyn (NYU Press 2011), and co-editor of Racial Formation in the Twenty-First Century (UC Press 2012).
+Oneka LaBennett is Director of USC’s Black Studies Initiative/Emerging Center, and Professor of American Studies and Ethnicity and Gender and Sexuality Studies.
+LaBennett is the author of Global Guyana: Shaping Race, Gender, and Environment in the Caribbean and Beyond (NYU Press 2024), which was shortlisted for the 2025 OCM Bocas Prize for Caribbean Literature, She’s Mad Real: Popular Culture and West Indian Girls in Brooklyn (NYU Press 2011), and co-editor of Racial Formation in the Twenty-First Century (UC Press 2012).

 Education